Early Oral Cancer Detection Saves Lives

-According to research conducted by the American Cancer society, more than 30,000 cases of oral cancer are diagnosed each year.
+According to research conducted by the American Cancer society, an annual oral cancer exam is the key to diagnosing more than 30,000 cases of oral cancer that are diagnosed each year.
 More than 7,000 of these cases result in the death of the patient.
-The good news is that oral cancer can easily be diagnosed with an annual oral cancer exam, and effectively treated when caught in its earliest stages.
+The good news is that when caught in its earliest stages, oral cancer can easily be diagnosed with an annual oral cancer exam and effectively treated.

 Oral cancer is a pathologic process which begins with an asymptomatic stage during which the usual cancer signs may not be readily noticeable.
 This makes the oral cancer examinations performed by the dentist critically important.
 Oral cancers can be of varied histologic types such as teratoma, adenocarcinoma and melanoma.
 The most common type of oral cancer is the malignant squamous cell carcinoma.
 This oral cancer type usually originates in lip and mouth tissues.